Concrete Collective Designs Concrete Interiors With Autodesk Fusion Manufacturing Extension

 Taking a Digital Approach to Molds and Nesting

 Concrete Collective makes its bespoke molds from melamine because it’s more affordable, and it’s disposable.
-Mitris notes that using plywood can double or triple the price, and it leads to a considerable amount of waste since they can’t reuse it.
-The team decided to try the Fusion 360 Nesting & Fabrication Extension around eight months ago to help them design and cut melamine board accurately and cost-effectively.
+Mitris notes that using plywood can double or triple the price, and it leads to a considerable amount of waste since it can’t be reused.
+The team decided to try the Fusion Manufacturing Extension around eight months ago to help them design and cut melamine board accurately and cost-effectively.

 Courtesy of Concrete Collective.

-“When we gave the Nesting & Fabrication Extension a go, we found that it was far more efficient at nesting than the other products we were using,” Mitris continues.
-“We used one or two less melamine sheets when cutting multiple items and saved even more for larger projects.”
+“When we gave the Manufacturing Extension a go, we found that it was far more efficient at nesting than the other products we were using,” Mitris continues.
+“We used one or two fewer melamine sheets when cutting multiple items and have saved even more for larger projects.”

 It’s time to turn your fabrication process up a notch.
-Check out what the Fusion 360 Nesting & Fabrication Extension can do for you here.
+Check out what the Fusion Manufacturing Extension can do for you here.

 Full-access Fusion Trial